openalea/openalea/doc/source/tutorial/quickstart.rst

     sphinx-quickstart

 and follow the instructions.
 Most of the time you simply need to press enter.
 You will have to enter the project name.
-Once done, the information provided have been put inside the file **conf.py** that you can edit at any time.
+Once done, the information provided have been put inside the file **

+If you want to start your own documentation, the simplistic way is as follows. conf.py** that you can edit at any time.

-In principle you should now have a file called **con.py**, a file called **index.rst** and some directories.
+In principle you should now have a file called **conf.py**, a file called **index.rst** and some directories.

 Edit **index.rst** and change it to your need.